sike25/interpretability/04_Adversaries/goodfellow_adversarial.md

 **Goodfellow et al, 2015**

-This paper argues that the linearity of neural networks is the main cause of their tendency to misclassify perturbed examples (i.e. vulnerability to adversarial examples) using quantitative results.
-It also presents a quick, easy way to generate adversarial examples.
+This paper argues that the linearity of neural networks gives them a tendency to misclassify linearly perturbed examples (i.e. makes them vulnerable to adversarial examples).
+It also draws on this hypothesis to present a quick, easy way to generate adversarial examples.
+It then shows that training on adversarial examples is a form of regularization.

 Paper: https://arxiv.org/pdf/1412.6572